dhamaker/UXNotes/topics/welcome.md

 I'm Adrian...

 I'm Doug
-a user experience architect, product manager, and MBA who's been creating consumer and enterprise software and web products for 25 years.
+a user experience architect, product manager, and MBA who's been creating software and web products for 25 years.

 And, I'm Miguel...

 Today we'll be looking at
 [subject].

+(Our special guest today is...)